Customise Consent Preferences

 How Do I Know if A Refrigerant Cylinder or Can is R-12 Freon?

-You can find even more information on the Refrigerant Finders website, including a list of the top brands of R12 refrigerant, such as National, Genetron, Sercon, Racone and Forane.
+You can find more information on our website, including a list of the top brands of R12 refrigerant, such as National, Genetron, Sercon, Racone and Forane.

 How Much is R12 Freon Worth?